skmsajid/Weather-App/README.md

           🔍 User enters a city name
                        │
                        ▼
-   🌐 Fetch weather data from OpenWeatherMap API
+   🌐 Fetch data from OpenWeatherMap API
                        │
                 ┌──────┴──────┐
                 │             │